gothub/sandbox/docs/docutils/use-case_run_check.md

 ### Trigger

+A quality check is requested from the DataONE Quality Service.

 ![Alt text](./images/mqe-sequence-run_single_check.png)
-*Figure 1.
-Swquence Diagram for Use Case 'run_check'*
+**Figure 1.** Sequence Diagram for Use Case 'run_check'

 ### Notes